Caring for the resting places of those you love

 You’ll receive updates and photos before and after each visit, so you always know the condition of your loved one’s gravesite.

-Riverstyx serves the upper Pioneer Valley directly ourselves, ensuring heartfelt, in-person care, not subcontracted work.
+Riverstyx serves communities from North Central Massachusetts to the Pioneer Valley directly, ensuring heartfelt, in-person care, not subcontracted work.

 Choose the level of care that feels right for you.
 Whether you’re looking for steady, year-round tending or a single visit to get things back in order, each service is designed to keep your loved one’s resting place clean, cared for, and quietly looked after without adding more to your plate.